 - Use HTTPS

 As with other aspects of SEO, technical SEO is not a set-it-and-forget-it strategy.
-You will want to regularly review to determine if there are any new errors or possibilities for optimization.
+You will want to review regularly to determine if there are any new errors or possibilities for optimization.
 If you’re testing and adjusting the SEO on your website, there are chances issues will arise that will require immediate attention.

 Make it a point to schedule crawls of your website to address any significant errors and ensure you’re not losing favor with search engines.
 They love healthy websites, so if your website has errors, you may not rank as well as you’d prefer.